 How Your Bankruptcy Attorney Starts the Process

-We usually start with an intake interview to get a general idea of whether or not you qualify for bankruptcy.
+The process of filing a bankruptcy petition begins with an intake interview to get a general idea of whether or not you qualify for bankruptcy.
 Most people who reach out to us are hoping to file a Chapter 7 Bankruptcy and that is the most common type.
 In a Chapter 7, a client’s information is collected by the bankruptcy attorney and presented in a petition seeking to get a court order discharging the client’s debts.
 If the preliminary interview suggests that you qualify for a Chapter 7 bankruptcy, we provide you with a questionnaire so that we can get all the necessary information from you.
 Hire and Experienced Rhode Island Bankruptcy Attorney

 Our offices use the latest technology and best bankruptcy software to collect and process your financial information.
 We have an online, secure portal you can use to provide us with your financial information at your own pace.
 When we have all the information we review it to make a final determination of your eligibility for bankruptcy relief.